martaarozarena/KSchool-Master-Final-Project/Project_memory.md

 ## Raw data description

-We needed to look for time series that were available
+We needed to look for time series that were available both on a daily basis and at country level, since the idea was to build one model per country and per each of the variables (cases/deaths).
+Below are the data sources we investigated:

 ## Methodology